PulseSoftwareInc/slate/source/includes/_resources.md

 ## Employee

-An Employee is an object that represents a user working for a company who is enrolled in Reflektive.
+An Employee is an object that represents a user working for a Reflektive company.

 ### Attributes